adaapp/primers-portfolio-AstridCaballeroPardo/README.md

 ![image info](./screenshots/Primer8_3.png)

 In the image above not only 'Main thread' ended right after 'Main thread' started, but 'thread1' didn't print its 'id' instead immediately printed 'thread2'.
 Also 'timer1' started after 'timer2'.

+### Primer 9 - carClass
+This challenge was to create a class for the object Car with private attributes and eigth public methods.

+The design included the following:
+* CarClass
+* Menu

+To help complete this challenge I needed to break the overall problem down into the following main tasks:
+* Create Car class with its attributes, constructor, setters, getters and other related methods
+* Create Menu
+* Get data from the user

+#### Reflection (as well as issues, challenges & resolutions)
+Creating this primer was similar than when working with Java, at work we implemented three versions of a bank application using Java.
+However, when I reviewed the requierements I made some changes to the class (i.e allowed user to instantiate the object with all four values) which lead me to use 'this' (because I was using the same name of the member attributes in the setters parameters) but when I tried to reach the attribute using '.' like in Java, it gave me an error, so I tried '->' (to access properties in a structure pointed to by a pointer https://cs50.harvard.edu/x/2021/notes/5/#data-structures) and that allowed me to access the class' attribute.

+In this primer I reused primer7, so I added 'sleepTimer()' for two seconds to give some time for the user to read the output.

+### Primer 10 - areaOf
+I was not sure what was asked in the primer, so my first attempt solved the problem but not in the most flexible way.
+After redaing the task several times I realised that the intention here is to use inheritance, so I created a new solution from scratch.

+This new solution includes:
+* Abstract class Shape (Interface)
+* Circle class
+* Square class
+* Rectangle class
+* Triangle class
+* Trapezoid class

+To help complete this challenge I needed to break the overall problem down into the following main tasks:
+* create the abstract class with the size() metho as a pure virtual functioon (not implemented/empty)
+* create the classes that inherit from the abstract class 'Shape'
+* create objects and instantiate them to display area of five shapes.

+#### Reflection (as well as issues, challenges & resolutions)
+Although, I lerant and practice a lot from implementing two solutions, the main reflection here is start coding when you are sure you understand what is been asked.
+One of my favorite parts of coding uisng OOP is overloading the constructors.
+It is also cool, to just get/set the methods/properties of an object using a '.' for example myTriangle.setBase() or myTriangle.getBase().

 ---
 ## Section 2 - Programming Paradigms